mills32/Adplug-for-8088-86/README.md

 Supported formats:
 - IMF: Id's Music Format - working 100%.
-- RAD: Reality Adlib Tracker - working 100% (minor bugs caused by my code).
+- RAD: Reality Adlib Tracker v1.1 1995 - working 100% (minor bugs caused by my code).

   RAS: channels 0 and 1 are used to send commands to Sound Blaster to play PCM Drums, do not use with adlib.
+  Samples are 8 bit unsigned PCM (8192 or 11025Hz).
+Specify relative route in RAD description (Ctrl-D in RAD tracker).
+  - Sample 1: at row 3 column 0 (example: PCM/drum.wav)
+  - Sample 2: at row 6 column 0 (example: PCM/snare.wav)

 - SA2: Surprise!
 Adlib Tracker 2 - Some files play at the wrong speed.
 - AMD: Amusic Tracker - minor bugs.